Vernal, Utah: Economy

 Vernal's economy is based on extracting natural resources, including petroleum, natural gas, phosphate, and uintaite (more commonly known as gilsonite).
 This has led to the establishment of branch offices of companies such as Halliburton and Schlumberger.

 Tourism also plays a role in Vernal's economy due to the town's roots in the Old West and being a large site of ancient dinosaur fossils.
 Vernal and the surrounding area are popular among outdoor enthusiasts as they are situated near plentiful spots for fishing, fly fishing, hunting, and other outdoor activities.

 Education

 Vernal's public schools include Ashley Valley Education Center, Uintah High, Uintah Middle School, Vernal Middle, Ashley Elementary, Discovery Elementary, and branches of Utah State University and Uintah Basin Technical College.
 In 2015, the Terra Academy opened as a K–12 charter school.
 Private schools include White House Academy and Uintah Basin Christian Academy.
 In 2007, Uintah School District built new buildings for two elementary schools, Maeser and Naples Elementary, in the nearby communities to accommodate increased enrollment and eliminate unsafe older buildings.
 Other area schools include Davis Elementary, Lapoint Elementary, and Eagle View Elementary (pre-K–8).
 The National Outdoor Leadership School (NOLS) Rocky Mountain River Base.

+Media

+The Vernal Express is the newspaper of the city.
+It was first published in 1891 as the Uintah Papoose.